-A careless movement when unloading, a sudden gust or a crash with stones on the shore: if there is a hole in the laminate, water can quickly penetrate the board.
-To save the session, a repair stick (such as the from M2) in your luggage.
+A careless movement when unloading, a sudden gust or a crash with stones on the shore: if there is a hole in the laminate, water will quickly penetrate the board.
+To save the session, a repair stick (such as the that of M2) in your luggage.
 You can cut off a piece of this and mix the hardener and filler by kneading.
-The mixture then only needs to be pressed onto the damaged area, and after a short curing time you can get back on the water!
+The compound then only needs to be pressed onto the damaged area, and after a short curing time you can get back on the water!

 A good addition to this are the Repair kits from Solarez.
 These harden well even at low temperatures, all you need is a little sun.
 Also available for neoprene!